|Previous College:||Springfield '98|

 Terenzi, a native of Lincoln, R.I. and a 1998 Springfield (Mass.)
 College graduate, assumed the volleyball post from Sarah Pelster, who was promoted to Associate AD for Administrative Services in the spring of 2010.

 Terenzi came to Shenandoah after three seasons as the Assistant Athletics Director and Head Men’s and Women’s Volleyball Coach at Newbury (Mass.)
 College.
-She led the Nighthawks women’s program to a second place finish this past season in the New England Collegiate Conference with the men winning the NECC title for the first time in school history.
+She led the Nighthawks women’s program to a second place finish in her last season in the New England Collegiate Conference with the men winning the NECC title for the first time in school history.